zhuhao-nju/facescape/README.md

 ### ChangeLog

 * **2022/9/9** <br>
-One section is added to introduce open-source projects that uses FaceScape data or models, and will be continuously updated.
+One section is added to introduce open-source projects that use FaceScape data or models, and will be continuously updated.
 * **2022/7/26** <br>
 The data for training and testing [MoFaNeRF](https://github.com/zhuhao-nju/mofanerf) is added to the [download page](https://facescape.nju.edu.cn/).
 * **2021/12/2** <br>
-Benchmark to evaluate single-view face reconstruction is available, view [here](https://github.com/zhuhao-nju/facescape/blob/master/benchmark/README.md) for detail.
+A benchmark to evaluate single-view face reconstruction is available, view [here](https://github.com/zhuhao-nju/facescape/blob/master/benchmark/README.md) for detail.
 * **2021/8/16** <br>
-Share link on google drive is available after requesting license key, view [here](https://github.com/zhuhao-nju/facescape/blob/master/doc/facescape_googledrive.md) for detail.
+Share link on google drive is available after requesting the license key, view [here](https://github.com/zhuhao-nju/facescape/blob/master/doc/facescape_googledrive.md) for detail.
 * **2021/5/13** <br>
-Fitting demo is added to toolkit.
-Please note if you download bilinear model v1.6 before 2021/5/13, you need to download it again, because some parameters required by fitting demo are supplemented.
+The fitting demo is added to the toolkit.
+Please note if you downloaded the bilinear model v1.6 before 2021/5/13, you need to download it again, because some parameters required by the fitting demo are supplemented.
 * **2021/4/14** <br>
 The bilinear model has been updated to 1.6, check it [here](/doc/doc_bilinear_model.md).<br>
-The new bilinear model now can be downloaded from *NJU drive* or *Google Drive* without requesting a license key.
+The new bilinear model now can be downloaded from *NJU Drive* or *Google Drive* without requesting a license key.
 Check it [here](/doc/external_link_fsbm.md).<br>
-ToolKit and Doc has been updated with new content.<br>
+ToolKit and Doc have been updated with new content.<br>
 Some wrong ages and genders in the info list are corrected in "info_list_v2.txt".<br>
 * **2020/9/27** <br>
 The code of detailed riggable 3D face prediction is released, check it [here](https://github.com/yanght321/Detailed3DFace.git).<br>
 * **2020/7/25** <br>
 Multi-view data is available for download.<br>
-Bilinear model is updated to ver 1.3, with vertex-color added.<br>
+The bilinear model is updated to ver 1.3, with vertex-color added.<br>
-Info list including gender and age is available in download page.<br>
+Info list including gender and age is available on the download page.<br>
 Tools and samples are added to this repository.<br>
 * **2020/7/7** <br>
-Bilinear model is updated to ver 1.2.
+The bilinear model is updated to ver 1.2.
 * **2020/6/13** <br>
 The [website]((https://facescape.nju.edu.cn/)) of FaceScape is online. <br>3D models and bilinear models are available for download.<br>
 * **2020/3/31** <br>